How many children can I look after?

 Do I need to have a DBS?

 All childminders are required to undergo a Disclosure and Barring Service (DBS) check and to join the DBS update service.
 Everyone else aged 16 or over, who lives or works in the premises where the childminding will take place, is also required to undergo a DBS check and join the update service.
-You are advised to apply as early as possible as DBS checks can take some months to come through.
-To start the process you will need to go through the Ofsted site and click on DBS and update service.

 Questions to ask before considering working as a childminder